-Teenager shot 5 times on a long road to recovery
+Florida school shooter obtained 10 rifles in last year or so, source says

 Students mobilize

-In the grim aftermath of the shooting, many students who survived the bloodshed say they can no longer endure a cycle of gun violence followed by inaction.
+In the aftermath of the shooting, many students who survived the bloodshed say they can no longer endure inaction on the issue of gun control.
+Just days after surviving the ninth-deadliest shooting in modern US history, several students have given powerful speeches and compelling TV interviews, voicing their desire to break the loop of massacres.

+Some have gone on social media, vocal about what they experienced and what action they want to see from those in power.
 They're demanding that state and federal lawmakers step up and do something.

 They're also coming for the National Rifle Association and any politician who takes money from the powerful gun lobby.
-The NRA did not immediately return CNN's call seeking comment.
+The NRA did not return CNN's call seeking comment.

-In response to politicians who say it's not the right time to discuss gun policy after such a tragedy, students have set a date to confront the issue.

 They plan to converge at the nation's capital next month and have asked supporters who can't make it to stage marches in their own communities, according to a mission statement for March For Our Lives.

-"You are going to be seeing students in every single major city marching and we have our lives on the line here," Kasky said.
+In Washington on Monday, teen demonstrators lay on the ground in front of the White House in solidarity with the 17 victims.
+Others carried flags and posters.

-This week, Parkland students are planning a trip to Tallahassee, during which they hope to have sit-downs with state legislators.
-About a hundred people, including students and chaperones, are to arrive Wednesday.
+Parkland students are planning a trip to Tallahassee, during which they hope to have sit-downs with state legislators.
+About a hundred people, students and chaperones, are set to arrive at the Capitol on Wednesday.

-Marjory Stoneman Douglas High School remains closed through Wednesday, and officials say they hope to reopen the doors by week's end.
+Marjory Stoneman Douglas remains closed through Wednesday, and officials say they hope to reopen the doors by week's end.
 It's not clear when students will return.

 The school district has also proposed tearing down the building where the shooting happened, Parkland Mayor Christine Hunschofsky said.